Updated January 18, 2017

 Description of the Program

-For tax years beginning on or after January 1, 2009, Massachusetts has adopted new mechanisms for pass-through entities and their members to comply with Massachusetts tax laws.
 The pass-through entity compliance program allows members of pass-through entities subject to this program to choose how they will meet their Massachusetts tax obligations.
 The compliance program also requires pass-through entities to report to DOR how their members plan to comply.

 The pass-through entity compliance program allows non-exempt members of pass-through entities subject to this program to meet their tax obligation by: agreeing to file and to subject themselves to personal jurisdiction in Massachusetts; participating in a composite return by the pass-through entity; or having the pass-through entity withhold and pay tax on their behalf.
 These three options are explained more fully below.
 The compliance program generally exempts the following members: Massachusetts resident individuals, most Massachusetts estates and trusts; federally tax-exempt organizations; corporations subject to Massachusetts taxing jurisdiction filing their returns including any distributive share from the pass-through entity; pass-through entities that are filing a return; and insurance companies.
 To be treated as exempt by the pass-through entity, these members must file an exemption certificate (Form PTE-EX) with the pass-through entity.